Danielle Henderson is a writer.

 She is mostly mean, but incredibly well-intentioned.

-She talked to Julie Klausner about all of this on an episode of How Was Your Week?
+She talked to her friend Julie Klausner about all of this on an episode of How Was Your Week?

-Danielle went back to college in 2008 after a 12-year hiatus, and graduated summa cum laude in 2011, earning degrees in both English Literature and Women's Studies; in 2013, she earned her Master's degree in Gender and Women's Studies.
-Her academic work examines critical race theory in communication and media, and Danielle is currently pursuing her Ph.D.
-She likes to watch Doctor Who when she should be grading papers, and will never stop using the Oxford comma.
+Danielle went back to college in 2008 after a 12 year hiatus, and graduated summa cum laude in 2011, earning degrees in both English Literature and Women's Studies; in 2013, she earned her Master's degree in Gender and Women's Studies.
+Her academic work examined critical race theory in communication and media.
+Danielle dropped out her Ph.D. program after one semester, no longer able to withstand constantly being asked to use the word axiological which, despite having a dictionary definition, doesn't actually mean anything.
+She likes to watch Doctor Who when she is on deadline, the only thing she wants to do before she dies is perfect the one-inch punch, and she will never stop using the Oxford comma.

 Danielle is 36-years old, and lives with her husband in Seattle.